Like this article? Spread the word

-Metrics and traffic stats are critical to your planning, and to measure your marketing success.
+Metrics and traffic stats are critical to your planning and to measure your marketing success.
 MonsterInsights is a WooCommerce plugin that integrates your store with Google Analytics, so you can easily view and drill down on the most relevant stats.

 SeedProd is a plugin that’s made to build landing forms.
-All the internet marketing research out there shows that sending traffic to a landing page specific to their search is much more likely to convert.
+All the internet marketing research shows that sending traffic to a landing page specific to their search is much more likely to convert.
 So, create specific promotions, add landing pages, and funnel prospects through the sales process faster and with better conversions.

 Choosing Plugins for Your WooCommerce Store

 Chances are, you saw at least a few plugins in the list we mentioned that you thought were exciting.
 But it can be hard to figure out which plugins you need.
 There are thousands of WordPress and WooCommerce plugins out there, and some are great, but others are useless or even dangerous.
 There are a few ways to figure out what kind of plugins you need:

 - Visit other websites, and look at features you love but don’t currently offer – search for plugins that provide those features.